 An application for a revision to a previously approved plan shall be submitted to the Town Planner.
 The Town Planner shall review the application and determine the procedure to be used in reviewing the application.
-Minor changes that do not alter lot lines or the essential nature of the proposal or affect the approval criteria may be approved by the Town Planner by written endorsement of the changes on the approved plan.
-If the Town Planner determines that the revision requires approval of the Project Review Board, the Town Planner shall place the application on the agenda of the Board in accordance with the procedures of this Ordinance as appropriate.
+The Town Planner shall place the application on the agenda of the Project Review Board in accordance with the procedures of this Ordinance as appropriate.
 If the revision involves only modifications of the approved plan, without the creation of additional lots or dwelling units, the procedures for a Minor Subdivision shall be followed.
 If the application involves the creation of additional lots or dwelling units, the Town Planner shall determine if the procedures for a Minor or Major Subdivision shall be followed based upon the scale of the amendment.

-The applicant shall submit eight (8) 11" x 17" copies of the approved plan as well as three (3) 24" x 36" copies and eight (8) 11" x 17" copies of the proposed revisions.
-The application shall also include the appropriate supporting information to allow the Board to make a determination that the proposed revisions meet the standards of this Ordinance and the criteria of 30-A M.R.S.A. §4404, as such may be amended from time to time.
-The revised plan shall indicate that it is the revision of a previously approved and recorded plan and shall show the original name of the subdivision and the book and page or cabinet and sheet on which the original plan is recorded at the Registry of Deeds.
+The applicant shall submit one (1) 11" x 17" copy of the approved plan as well as two (2) full-size set plans (24 x 36 inches in size) and one (1) 11" x 17" copy of the proposed revisions.
+The application shall also include the appropriate supporting information to allow the Board to make a determination that the proposed revisions meet the standards of this Ordinance and the criteria of 30-A M.R.S. §4404, as such may be amended from time to time.
+The revised plan shall indicate that it is the revision of a previously approved and recorded plan and shall show the original name of the subdivision and the book and page or cabinet and sheet on which the original plan is recorded at the Cumberland County Registry of Deeds.